 Analysis and Test Results

-When testing running shirts, we considered layering, thermal regulation potential, breathability, and the temperature use range.
-We also performed quantitative tests analyzing drying speeds by comparing weights during drying time intervals.
+When testing running shirts, we considered layering, thermal regulation, breathability, and the temperature range of use.
+We also performed quantitative tests to analyze drying speeds by comparing weights at different time intervals during drying.
 Our results can help you determine which options are best for you.

 Worse Value